Heritage breeds of livestock, like this pair of Dorking chickens, make a great addition to a back yard or a place in the country.

 Perhaps it was after we purchased the additional land that we stood back and thought, “This place deserves something special!”
 At any rate, four years ago we read about the American Livestock Breeds Conservancy (ALBC), and our adventures with endangered breeds of poultry and livestock began.
 We didn’t realize then how much enjoyment awaited us.

 I remember looking on the ALBC’s priority list to search for the rarest breeds of chickens.
 (Visit ALBC to see criteria for the priority list.)
 I saw Dorking chickens listed, and when we read that Julius Caesar had written about them, I knew they would be worthy of our beautiful, refurbished chicken house.

-Genetically endangered breeds seemed like an exotic concept then, but now those Dorkings (see photo above right) make up our backyard flock.
-The real bonus is that heirloom breeds are easier to raise than hybrid birds because they are “old-fashioned.”
+Genetically endangered breeds seemed like an exotic concept then, but now those Dorkings make up our backyard flock.
+The real bonus is that heritage breeds are easier to raise than hybrid birds because they are “old-fashioned.”
 They know how to forage for food, hatch eggs and successfully raise their young.
 In other words, they are largely self-sustaining — a prerequisite for farm animals when homesteading is the goal.

 We now take for granted that these chickens supply us with delicious eggs and meat.
 In contrast to this, hybrid birds are bred for either egg or meat production.
 We like keeping a breed that provides both, so this dual-purpose breed is just right for us.